-The most efficient double glazing has gas between the panes (such as argon), and uses low-emissitivy glass (Low-E), which has a reflective coating to help bounce sunlight back into a home.
+The most efficient double glazing has gas between the panes (such as argon), and uses low-emissivity glass (Low-E), which has a reflective metal oxide coating to help bounce sunlight back into a home.

-67% of homeowners said that their home is warmer since getting double glazing, which is one of the biggest differences people cited that it had made.
+Many firms claim that fitting double glazing will cut your energy bills, and 67% of homeowners said that their home is warmer since getting double glazing.
+This is one of the biggest differences people said double glazing had made.
 However, only 35% said that they thought it has actually reduced their energy bills.

-The energy-rating system for double glazing (pictured below) follows a similar pattern to appliance energy labels, with windows being rated between A++ (the best) and E (the worst).
+The energy-rating system for double glazing (pictured below) follows a similar pattern to appliance energy labels.
+Windows are rated between A++ (the best) and E (the worst).
 Building regulations require all new windows to be at least C-rated.
 Each of the big-name companies claim different levels of energy efficiency, some as much as A++.

-When looking at the energy savings, the Energy Saving Trust estimates that for a detached house with all double glazed windows, the savings for a C-rated window would be £95 - between £20 and £15 less than A++ ones.
-For a mid-terraced house, it would be £50 - just £10 lower.
+When looking at the energy savings, the Energy Saving Trust estimates that for a detached house with all double glazed windows, the savings for a C-rated window would be £100 – between £15 and £20 less than A++ ones.
+For a mid-terraced house, it would be £55 – just £10 lower.

-Some companies offer additional energy-saving measures on top of their standard double glazed windows and doors.
-For example, Safestyles says its EcoDiamond double glazing exceeds heat retention and weather performance tests and are recommended by the Energy Saving Trust.
+Some companies offer additional energy-saving measures on top of their standard double-glazed windows and doors.
+For example, Safestyles says its EcoDiamond double glazing exceeds heat retention and weather performance tests.

 Before you buy into any claims, we recommend visiting our double glazing company reviews to see what their customers really think of them.